10 foods you have to try when you come to Bordeaux and the region

 If you are in Bordeaux, you love sweets and you have been to a patisserie you know what I am talking about.
 If not, let me tell you a little about those pretty, slices of rum-flavored goodness.
 The recipe for this dessert supposedly comes from the Couvent des Annonciades and was invented between the 15th or 18th century.
 It is basically a pastry with added rum and vanilla for flavor.
 The center is mushy and spongy and the outside is caramelized with a lovely golden color.
 They are baked in traditional fluted molds.

 There is a fact for you.
 French people looooooveee their oysters.
 This dish is right up there with the foie gras for sure.
 One of the best places to get oyster though is around Arcachon.
 They seem to always be fresh which is essential for a good oyster experience.
 Eat them with some lemon.
 Simplicity here is the key.

 Foie gras d’oie – goose liver

-This might be the most famous thing in France and they have a lot of laws and regulation for the production of this dish.
+This might be the most famous thing in France and they have a lot of laws and regulations for the production of this dish.
 French people adore it and it is always a part of a fancy dinner or soiree.
 I would say that my favorite way to eat it is with some kind of a fruity flavor like jam and bread.
-I know it sounds weird, but its good.
+I know it sounds weird, but it is good.